CBD Flower Strain Options

-CBD flower is a beneficial flower that comes from the cannabis plant.
+CBD flower comes from the hemp plant.
 Depending on the THC content, cannabis plants are classified as either hemp or marijuana.
-Like most CBD flower, we source ours from hemp because of its low THC content.
-Our CBD flower has been specifically bred to be rich in CBD (Cannabidiol) and low in THC (delta–9–tetrahydrocannabinol).
+We source ours from hemp because of its low THC content.
+Our premium hemp flower has been specifically bred to be rich in CBD (Cannabidiol) and low in THC (delta-9-tetrahydrocannabinol).

 THC is the psychoactive ingredient of the cannabis plant.
-Fortunately, the THC levels in hemp (CBD flower) are so low that they will not get you “high”.
+Fortunately, the THC levels in hemp are so low that they will not get you “high.”
 However, there is just enough THC to allow the “synergistic effects” of the plant to take action.
-CBD flowers contain all the natural properties of the plant which makes them a true full-spectrum product.
+Hemp flowers contain all the natural properties of the plant which makes them a true full-spectrum product.
 Full-spectrum products offer the greatest synergistic effects amongst CBD products.

 Typically there are two grades of hemp flower available on the market today; biomass and premium CBD flower.
-Cheef Botanicals CBD flower is always premium grade.
+Cheef Botanicals CBD products are always premium grade.
 Our farmers use greenhouse and light deprivation grow technologies to produce award-winning hemp flowers.
-They select only the finest “buds” which are then hand-trimmed to perfection.
-Besides smoking, CBD flowers are commonly used to make CBD-rich products such as raw CBD oil, CBD topicals, tinctures, CBD edibles, vape juices, and concentrates.
+They select only the finest “buds,” which are then hand-trimmed to perfection.
+Besides smoking, flowers are commonly used to make CBD-rich products such as raw CBD oil, CBD topicals, tinctures, CBD edibles, vape juices, and concentrates.

 Why Are People Smoking CBD Flower?